mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 4. Exposed caged panel (caged during experiment, then exposed at the end to observe predator feeding)

 ## Materials and Supplies
 We will provide essentially all materials needed for the experimental units.
-Partmners will need to provide 20 cored bricks (as weight), a hammer, camera, salinity probe/YSI, weighing scale and basic field stationery.
+Partners will need to provide 20 cored bricks (as weight), a hammer, camera, salinity probe/YSI, weighing scale and basic field stationery.

 ## Site selection
 The experimental units are designed to be deployed by line into the water from a marina or other area with floating pontoons/docks, which are ideally wooden-sided (to attach the cages with nails) and not too high (a few meters or less) above the water.
 Sites should be at least 2m deep at low tide and marine, with minimal fresh-water influence (>25ppt).
 A cumulative dock length of about 80m, from one or multiple sections (or sides), is ideal.
 While we seek to use floating docks, we realize that these may not be available at all sites.
-If you do not have access to such a site, we are ahppy to discuss alternatives.
+If you do not have access to such a site, we are happy to discuss alternatives.

 ## Time requirements
 We shipped materials for the northern hemisphere deployments in May 2018 for deployment in June, northern summer.
 The units take one person approximately half a day to assemble, and half a day to deploy.
 Every 2 weeks, each plate needs to be  photographed and the cage assembly cleaned, which takes about half a day.
 The units will be in the water for 12 weeks, providing 6 data points at 2-week intervals, after which the experiment can be retrieved and broken down (one full day).